 To be honest when I told my friends I wanted to go backpacking they all laughed at me and said that I couldn’t do it!
 But this has motivated me more!
 I love my shoes, bags, jewellery etc. but I have always had a passion for travel and to see the real world.
 And what better way to do it hey?!
 I can live without material things in order to experience other cultures and open my mind.
 I am actually really excited to get out there.
 I just have no idea what to pack!

 You mentioned on your website that you are going to travel with your boyfriend.
 Would you decide to travel solo if you were not in a relationship?
-Would you be scare of solo travelling?
+Would you be scare of solo traveling?

-Is it going to be your first time travelling together (you with your boyfriend) or you have done it before?
+Is it going to be your first time traveling together (you with your boyfriend) or you have done it before?
 What kind of traveller is your boyfriend- active, adventurous, risk taker or just the opposite?

-Neither Tom nor I have ever been ‘proper’ travelling, but we have been on trips and holidays together.
+Neither Tom nor I have ever been ‘proper’ traveling, but we have been on trips and holidays together.
 We went to Thailand earlier in the year which was amazing but we did do it quite luxuriously.
 Tom is really laid back and just goes with the flow most of the time.
 He likes to be active and see all the sights but sometimes he needs a kick up the bum to get decide what to do and get moving!
 I am the bossy one!
 I think it’s good that we are quite opposite, because sometimes I need to be told to calm down a little.
 I get very over excited!

 Sometimes I do, because I can be a bit of a control freak.
 Sometimes I need to sit back and just let things happen, which is where Tom is really good for me!
-If he suggests doing something while travelling, I will defo give it a go.
+If he suggests doing something while traveling, I will defo give it a go.
 It’s all about being open minded and making it the best experience for the both of you.
 We shall see what happens when we actually go!
 A friend of ours travelled with his wife and he said it will be make or break!
 I’m sure it will just make the relationship stronger.

 What advice would you give a girl/woman who has never travelled with her partner?

 Be patient and learn to compromise!
 Some things can get very tense, especially when you are both tired/homesick/grumpy, but you need to be there for each other rather than snap and argue.
 Both of you need to be open minded too, take turns of doing things each of you want.
-Even if it is not your cup of tea you may be pleasantly surprised and you will experience things you may not necessarily have done if you were not travelling as a couple.
+Even if it is not your cup of tea you may be pleasantly surprised and you will experience things you may not necessarily have done if you were not traveling as a couple.

 Can you share some details on your RTW trip with us (place you are planning to visit, how long you are going to travel for, the reason of selecting the particular countries you are flying to)?
 What is the place you can’t wait to see the most?

 I would love to!
 We are flying to Bangkok.
 We are then hoping to travel north through Thailand, into Laos, down the Vietnamese coastline, through Cambodia and to the Islands of Thailand.
 Then down through Malaysia to Singapore with a flight from there to Bali.
-After that we are having a working year in Australia travelling around then head to NZ.
+After that we are having a working year in Australia traveling around then head to NZ.
 Hectic!
 Obviously our plans can change at any time so if anyone has any other recommendations I would love to hear them.
 Fiji sounds appealing too, may try and add that in there!
 We are hoping to use mainly buses and trains on the mainland and only fly when necessary.
 I love how you and Cez cycled through Vietnam, but I really don’t think I could do that!!!
 I admire you guys!!!
 Overall we are thinking 4 months in Asia, a year (or more) in Aus and a few months in NZ.
 I have heard really good things about NZ and I can’t wait to go skydiving there!
 Aus looks amazing to, I’ve always wanted to move there.
 And I can’t wait to go back to Thailand.
 Eeee I’m excited about everywhere!
 It’s too hard to choose!
 I am also really looking forward to Vietnam and Cambodia as I have not been anywhere like it before.
 A bit of a culture shock could be fun!
 Tom and I also want to travel around South America, but that may have to be our next big adventure!

 You are setting off in April 2013.
 This is obviously still plenty of time to go.
 Why are you planning things in such a long time in advance?